-- Flashlight –There’s nothing more frustrating that to pick up a flashlight and find out that it doesn’t work.
+- Flashlight –There’s nothing more frustrating than to pick up a flashlight and find out that it doesn’t work.
 The best flashlights now have LED emitters which are brighter and last longer than the older filament-style bulbs.
 Check to make sure the one you give is shockproof and waterproof.
 Don’t forget an extra set of batteries that have a long shelf life.
 Many are available that will hold a full charge for five years.
-Plenty of time.

 - Emergency Food and Water – You can live without food for several days – not that anyone would want to – but you’ll need water within the first day of an emergency or disaster.
 Get some granola or energy bars along with some bottled water that will fit in a small cooler or tote.
 If you want to step it up, you can get a personal water filter that will take most unclean water and make it suitable for boiling and drinking.
 Make sure you have a good water bottle or canteen so you can keep fresh, clean water with you.
 Remember that even bottled water has a shelf life.
 It needs to be rotated at least every six months.